French destroyer Baliste: Construction and career

-Service
+Baliste (Ballista) was ordered from Ateliers et Chantiers de Saint-Nazaire Penhoët on 29 May 1901 and the ship was laid down on 20 November 1902 at its shipyard in Rouen-Grand Quévilly.
+She was launched on 22 October 1903 and conducted her sea trials from December to June 1904.
+The ship was commissioned (armement définitif) after their completion and was assigned to the Northern Squadron.

+By 1908, Baliste was serving in the 1st Destroyer Flotilla in the Northern Squadron.

 In October 1914, Baliste was employed on patrols off the western end of the English Channel.
 Later in the war she was based at Bizerte and then Salonika.
 She was stricken and sold for scrap on 30 October 1919.